-Old School Weekend
+Memorial Day Mix Weekend

 Check your email for a link to verify your email address.

-Listen all Weekend long!
+Listen all weekend long!

-Join your KISS 104.1 family as we celebrate the official start of summer with an official Old School Weekend!
+Celebrate the start of summer with our Memorial Day Mix Weekend!

-ATL, KISS 104.1 is digging in the crates, and pulling out all your favorite jamz from the 70's, 80's and 90's, starting Friday at 9 AM, and all weekend long!
+ATL, KISS 104.1 is digging in the crates, and pulling out all your favorite jamz.
+Starting Friday, and all weekend long!
+Featuring mixes from Art Terrell, DLuva, DJ Mark B, and DJ Scientist!

 You're Almost Done!